dansysanalyst/powergrid-doc/docs/table/bulk-actions.md

     }
 ```

-Finally, for this example to work, you must listen for the `showAlert` in the blade file which renders your table (e.g, `dishes.blade.php`):
+Finally, for this example to work, you must listen for the `showAlert` in the blade file which renders your table (e.g., `dishes.blade.php`):

 ```php
 //...